 Supercar Culture & Exotic Collections

-Inside Thailand's obsession with high-performance machinery, where billion-baht garages and weekend convoys define a distinct automotive elite.
+Inside Thailand's obsession with high-performance machinery, where billion-Baht garages and weekend convoys define a distinct automotive elite.

 Thailand's Supercar Tax Burden

 Import duties, excise taxes and VAT on fully imported supercars can push the on-road price to roughly 300% of the vehicle's ex-factory cost.
-A Lamborghini Huracán that retails for around US$250,000 in Europe may cost upwards of 30 million baht in Bangkok, making Thai supercar ownership among the most expensive in the world.
+A Lamborghini Huracán that retails for around US$250,000 in Europe may cost upwards of 30 million Baht in Bangkok, making Thai supercar ownership among the most expensive in the world.

 The Excise Tax Structure